 This is likely because the sight, sound, and smell of vomit evokes memories of times when we were sick.
 Thus, we do not intentionally or even willingly feel nauseous at the sight of vomit.
 Rather, our body’s subconscious reaction is to feel sick and revulsed by it.

 Many nurses who spend a lot of time around sick people may lose this unconditioned response.
-In these cases, they have experienced a phenomenon called ‘systematic desensitization’ where they have over time become desensitized to an unconditioned stimulus.
+In these cases, they have experienced a phenomenon called ‘systematic desensitization‘ where they have over time become desensitized to an unconditioned stimulus that they were at first highly sensitized to.

 7. Wincing (After Stubbing Your Toe)